ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/_index.md

     - Deploy a multi-arch container application across multiple architectures in a single Amazon EKS cluster

 prerequisites:
-    - A [AWS account](https://aws.amazon.com/).
+    - An [AWS account](https://aws.amazon.com/).
 Create an account if needed.
     - A computer with [Amazon eksctl CLI](/install-guides/eksctl) and [kubectl](/install-guides/kubectl/)installed.
     - Docker installed on local computer [Docker](/install-guides/docker)